apptainer/singularity-userdocs/installation.rst

 Singularity is available on Debian and derivative distributions starting with Debian stretch and the Ubuntu 16.10 releases.
 The package is called ``singularity-container``.
-For more recent releases of singularity and backports for older Debian and Ubuntu releases, it is recommend that you use the `NeuroDebian repository
+For more recent releases of singularity and backports for older Debian and Ubuntu releases, it is recommended that you use the `NeuroDebian repository
 <http://neuro.debian.net/pkgs/singularity-container.html>`_.